|Imbalance Settlement Period (Electricity Balancing Market)|

 However, the Agency for the Cooperation of Energy Regulators (ACER) proposed some amendments to the ENTSO-E vision of the imbalance settlement period.

-ACER's Recommendation No 03/2015 of 20 July 2015 on the Network Code on Electricity Balancing called NC EB explicitly defines the length of the of the harmonised imbalance settlement period.
+ACER's Recommendation No 03/2015 of 20 July 2015 on the Network Code on Electricity Balancing called NC EB explicitly defined the length of the of the harmonised imbalance settlement period.

 The ACER asssessed an harmonised duration equal to 15 minutes as a natural choice for the imbalance settlement period, since 30 minutes, was used, at the date of Recommendation's issuance, only by three EU Members States, whereas 15 minutes was used in eight Member States.